Nicholas I Drugeth: Tutor of the royal children

 During a preparation of his military campaign to the Kingdom of Poland, the childless William Drugeth announced his last will and testament in Sáros Castle (present-day Šariš, Slovakia) on 9 August 1330, where he designated as the heir of all of his possessions his younger brother Nicholas, again under the principle of primogeniture (i.e. the youngest brother John II was excluded from the inheritance).
-Accordingly, Nicholas would have inherit eight castles – Szalánc (Slanec), Parics (near Trebišov), Barkó (Brekov), Jeszenő (Jasenov), Palocsa (Plaveč), Lubló (Stará Ľubovňa), Szokoly (Sokoľ) and Nedec or Dunajec (Niedzica) – with their benefits and accessories.
+Accordingly, Nicholas would have inherited eight castles – Szalánc (Slanec), Parics (near Trebišov), Barkó (Brekov), Jeszenő (Jasenov), Palocsa (Plaveč), Lubló (Stará Ľubovňa), Szokoly (Sokoľ) and Nedec or Dunajec (Niedzica) – with their benefits and accessories.
 The castles laid in the territory of the Drugeth Province in Northeast Hungary, in Szepes, Abaúj, Sáros and Zemplén counties, all but one of the castles are located in what is now Slovakia; Dunajec is located in Poland.
 In addition, Nicholas also became heir of some unidentified lands in Szatmár County and Újbécs ("New Vienna"), a settlement north of Pest.
 Micholas would inherit William's charters and documents, his entire stud, workstock, his guarantor horses and his weapons, under the conditions that he owes their sister Clementia 300 marks of fine silver from the income of the listed estates, to which he grants the customs duty of Lubló to their sister until full settlement.
 William also entrusted his personal servitor Walter to Nicholas that he may be accorded the same treatment as he enjoyed, and if he were to leave his service, he would be dismissed with a worthy payment.

 Nicholas Drugeth was first styled as Master of the cupbearers by a contemporary charter in August 1332.
 Beside that, he also served as ispán of Ugocsa County from the same month.
 He held these offices until 1343 and 1342, respectively.
 Historians Ignaz Aurelius Fessler and István Miskolczy considered prince Andrew was accompanied by Nicholas to Naples in 1333–1334, where he was betrothed to his cousin Joanna, granddaughter and heiress apparent of King Robert of Naples.
 They argued, Nicholas, as tutor of the six-year-old Andrew, remained in Naples for a while.
 However, there is no source for that, as Đura Hardi emphasizes.
 Nicholas participated in the war against the Duchy of Austria in the summer of 1336.
 He was present at the siege of the fort of Kreisbach (near present-day Wilhelmsburg) in July.